skagedal/blog.skagedal.tech/jekyll/_posts/2023-01-29-habit-tracker-so-far.md

 title:  "Writing a habit tracker, part 29: Summary so far"
 ---

-I have now written twenty-seven little posts in the series called Writing a Habit Tracker!
+I have now written twenty-eight little posts in the series called Writing a Habit Tracker!
 I'm pretty happy about that!

 It's not like we have implemented a whole lot of functionality.
 But we have discussed a whole bunch of stuff.
 I like to think of it as a kind of slow-cooking approach to programming, where we take the time to nerd out on details.